-To study the Do Lectures we undertook a short, but intensive period of ethnography (Crang and Cook 2007), participating in the lectures as attendees.
-This has also been described as ‘compressed ethnography’, an approach based on fully inhabiting a research site to collect data on both visible and less observable social relations (Jeffrey & Troman 2004).
-The key to this ethnographic methodology lies in the detail of data collected, and recognition that the temporal snapshot presented in analytic narrative can be read as a representation of culture or community dynamics constructed over a longer period of time.
+To study the Do Lectures we undertook an intensive, short period of ethnography (Crang and Cook 2007), participating in the lectures as attendees.
+This can also be described as ‘compressed ethnography’, an approach based on fully inhabiting a research site to collect data on both visible and less observable social relations (Jeffrey & Troman 2004).
+The key to this ethnographic methodology lies in the detail of data collected, and recognition that the snapshot presented in analytic narrative can be read as a representation of culture or community dynamics constructed over a longer period of time.
 In negotiating access, we were open from the outset about our research interest.
 We made field notes from the moment we applied to be admitted to the event, through receiving confirmation that we had been accepted, traveling to the site, participating in the lectures, dinners, campfire conversations, cold nights in tents, shower queues in the mornings, and evening social activities.
-As the campsite event is only one part of the Do Lectures community, we surround it with virtual ethnography (Hine 2000) before and after the event, watching lectures from previous events, maintaining contact with members of the community by email, and keeping notes on the regular communications coming in from the organizers.
-Our field notes are split into description of key events or communiques supplemented with drawings, for example to capture the layout of physical spaces, and more analytical reflections on the event in the moment and subsequently.
+As the campsite event is only one part of the Do Lectures community, we surrounded it with virtual ethnography (Hine 2000) before and after the event, watching lectures from previous events, maintaining contact with members of the community by email, and keeping notes on the regular communications from the organizers.
+Our field notes are split into description of key events or communiques supplemented with drawings, for example to capture the layout of physical spaces, and more analytical reflections on the event both in the moment and subsequently.
 Whilst this is clearly an artificial division of the objective and subjective (Crang and Cook 2007), it helped us to maintain a focus on describing who said what, when, where and why, as well as thinking about how we felt and why.
-It is also worth noting that as middle class professionals with concerns for the problems of contemporary capitalism and the natural environment, we fitted the profile of the core target audience for the lectures very well so it is possible that our responses would resonate with those of other attendees.
+It is also worth noting that as middle class professionals with concerns for the problems of contemporary capitalism and the natural environment, we fitted the profile of the core target audience for the lectures very well, so it is a reasonable assumption that our responses would resonate with those of other attendees.

-During the event we observed the processes of articulation, recognition, contestation, investment, and disengagement that frame the formation of the ethos supporting economic activity.
+During the event we observed the processes of articulation, recognition, contestation, investment, and disengagement that frame the formation of an ethos supporting engagement in capitalistic activity.
 Not all of this process is linguistic; material and performative aspects of the spirit are also essential to protest communities and companies that claim radical roots (Sutherland et al. forthcoming; Land 2009; Land and Taylor 2010).
 From first browsing the website of the Do Lectures it was apparent that this community drew on language and symbolism from radical movements, and that the culture of the lectures was a very visual one.
 In the booklet sent out to newly registered attendees, for example, there was relatively little text, and much of the content was given over to drawings and photographs.
 In seeking to capture this dimension of the ‘even newer spirit’, and to understand better the visual culture within which it was being articulated, we therefore incorporated elements from visual ethnography alongside our more conventional field note analysis (Pink 2007).
 In practical terms, this meant using our own cameras to capture elements of the event, but also to discuss photographs with the many others who were taking them, as a way to understand what they saw as significant and worthy of documenting.
 Given that there were also several professional photographers documenting the event, with still photographs and fixed video cameras set up to capture the lectures themselves, this provided a rich and detailed aspect of the data set.